 Scaling off-page SEO

-At an enterprise company, the importance of off-page SEO is often misunderstood.
+Large enterprise companies often overlook the importance of off-site SEO.
 Many large companies believe that simply because they’ve been an established player in the industry for so long, they will naturally collect a number of links from third-party websites and rank high for their target keyword phrases.
 They believe that a proactive initiative to build relevant, high-quality organic backlinks is not as critical compared with new or smaller companies in the industry.

 This is wrong for several reasons: